An introduction to Natasha's Law

 - Types of allergic reactions.

-- Symptoms of allergic reactions from allergens and foodstuffs.
+- Symptoms of allergic reactions to allergens and foodstuffs.

 - The Food Information Regulations 2014.